 Public Health Core Curriculum.
 The Julia Jones Matthew's Department of Public Health offers a General Master of Public Health (MPH) degree.
 This degree, which takes an interdisciplinary approach that goes beyond the scope of any single public health concentration, offers students the ability to experience the broad field of public health and provides them with formal training in the methods of community and population health research and practice.
 As such, the General MPH degree allows greater flexibility in elective course selection.
-In addition to the Responsible Conduct of Research course required for all students in the Graduate School of Biomedical Sciences, students in the MPH program are expected to complete 12 core courses before graduation.
-These core courses are Introduction to Public Health, Introduction to Social and Behavioral Sciences, Introduction to Biostatistics, Introduction to Epidemiology, Basic Environmental Health Sciences, Community Based Research Methods, Management and Policy Sciences, Issues in Rural Health, Seminar in
+All students in the MPH program are expected to complete 12 core courses before graduation.
+These core courses are Introduction to Social and Behavioral Sciences, Introduction to Biostatistics, Introduction to Public Health, Responsible Conduct of Research and Communication in Public Health, Introduction to Epidemiology, Basic Environmental Health Sciences, Public Health Policy, Community Based Methods and Practice, Organizational Leadership and Management, Issues in Rural Health, Applied Practice Experience and Integrated Learning Experience.